matt5834/course-in-a-box/index.markdown

 ## OK, but who are you guys?

-We are a group of teachers, composers and musicians dedicated towards bring music composition to the typical music classroom.
+We are a group of teachers, composers and musicians dedicated towards bringing music composition to the typical music classroom.
 The Young Composers & Improvisors Workshop is a nonprofit organizaiont based in New York City.
 You can read all about us [here.](http://www.yciw.net/1/)

 ## I'm in--how do I get started?